khushaljethava/khushaljethava.github.io/_posts/2026-03-29-AutoML-with-Python-Automated-Machine-Learning.md

 - You have limited ML expertise but need a production-quality model.
 - You want to validate that your hand-tuned model is not significantly worse than what automated search finds.

 AutoML is not a replacement for understanding your data.
 You still need to clean your data, handle missing values thoughtfully, and validate that the model makes sense for your problem domain.

+In my experience at Codiste, AutoML has been most valuable during the model selection phase of computer vision projects.
+When I was building a car damage detection system with Detectron2, I first used AutoML to benchmark traditional ML approaches on extracted features before committing to a deep learning architecture.
+That comparison gave stakeholders confidence that the more complex model was genuinely necessary for the accuracy requirements.
 For deploying your AutoML-selected model to production, see our guide on [MLOps with Python](/posts/MLOps-with-Python-Production-ML-Pipelines/).

 ## Setting Up a Dataset